Human Nature & Anthropology

 Anthropology began as a quest for answers to some of the deepest issues in Western thought: What is human nature?
 Is there one nature shared across humanity, or are there different human types?
 How much of our sameness or difference comes from our biology?
 Anthropology has usually emphasized shared human capacities, brought out in specific cultures.
 However, it is time to go beyond this formula: there is no such thing as human nature, no core of humanness outside of particular histories and circumstances.
 Stating anthropological ideas about human nature clearly remains enormously important for addressing contemporary issues such as Gun Control.

 There has been a lot of back-and-forth about these questions.
 It is a debate that has gone on for centuries.
 Anthropologists were supposed to provide real evidence, first-hand accounts from all over the world of people living in natural conditions.
 Anthropology was born as the scientific study of the savages.
-(Following an age-old tradition for anthropology courses, I begin with the 1956 article Body Ritual among the Nacirema by Horace Miner as a way to explore human similarity and difference.)
+(Following an age-old tradition for Introduction to Anthropology, I begin with the 1956 article Body Ritual among the Nacirema by Horace Miner as a way to explore human similarity and difference.)

 On one side of the debate are those who believe we share a fundamentally similar human nature that gets altered by particular environments and cultures.
 People who take this point of view have argued about how much of our human nature arises from biology versus culture, but they agree on a basic human sameness.